-You will select from two tracks: Electroacoustic Composition and Electroacoustic Research to explore techniques, technologies, and creative approaches to music composition and foundational research in music and sound.
-The coursework, develops skills in the areas of music, computer science, design, and engineering that will prepare you to pursue a variety of professional careers.
+You will select from two tracks: Electroacoustic Composition and Performance or Electroacoustic Research to explore techniques, technologies, and creative approaches to music composition, performance, and foundational research in music and sound.
+The coursework develops skills in the areas of music, computer science, design, and engineering that will prepare you to pursue a variety of professional careers.

 Our program’s unique strengths are rooted in a combination of world-class faculty and an incredible array of performance and research facilities.
 We are leaders in the areas of immersive and spatial sound, data sonification, and new interfaces for musical expression (NIMEs), as well as interactive music and multimedia, and sound design.
 CTLA is also the home of the world renowned Linux Laptop Orchestra (L2Ork) where students explore collaborative music making using experimental NIMEs.
 Students engaging in the program will also have a unique opportunity to work inside world class facilities, such as the immersive Cube with its 134.6 high density loudspeaker array, motion tracking, and multi-display/XR capabilities, the 24.4 Perform Studio, and the 24.2 Digital Interactive Sound & Intermedia Studio (DISIS).